This blog post has been updated as of January, 2019…

 - It does not cover the 1982 World Series team.
 I made a strong decision to end the book when the team was about to turn the corner into a contender in 1978.

 Who might benefit from reading the book?

 - You probably won’t believe this, but Brewers fans are tops on the list!
-Seriously, I wrote this because most of the Brewers books out there are collections of short stories, and none cover Selig’s five year battle to bring baseball back to Milwaukee.
+But seriously, I wrote this book because most of the Brewers books out there are collections of short stories, and none cover Selig’s five year battle to bring baseball back to Milwaukee.

 - General baseball fans wanting to know more about Selig’s early years and the Brewers franchise